saulgray/nemioDev/pages/01.gen-info/07.faq/02.faq-why-use-nem/docs.en.md

 ---
-title: 'Is NEM a cryptocurrency?
-2'
+title: 'Why should I use NEM when there is Bitcoin?'
 taxonomy:
     category:
         - docs